 We can adhere to any dietary restrictions, whether they be for religious purposes or otherwise, that your child or family might have.
 Please make the director aware of these restrictions immediately upon enrollment.

 Once a month, your child will be asked to stand up and do a brief show and tell about an item of his or her special interest, family, culture, or a special custom or tradition.
 Parents are welcome to help their child with his/her presentation.
-Your child's special day will be assigned to you on a monthly calendar.
-If the date does not fit well, please email the director.
 Examples include: songs, pictures, books, non-violent toys, or traditions.

 Toy guns, war toys, or super hero figures who solve problems through violent acts (such as Power Rangers, Ninja Turtles, Batman, war figures) are not allowed at school.
 We also do not allow paraphernalia, toys and games with such super-hero figures to be used at school.
 If such objects are brought, we will put them in the child's cubby for the day.

 In accordance with Federal civil rights law and U.S. Department of Agriculture (USDA) civil rights regulations and policies, the USDA, its Agencies, offices, and employees, and institutions participating in or administering USDA programs are prohibited from discriminating based on race, color, national origin, sex, disability, age, or reprisal or retaliation for prior civil rights activity in any program or activity conducted or funded by USDA.